 - Location: Metropolitan Community College – 2909 Edward Babe Gomez Ave, Omaha, NE 68107

-- This FREE event is for all lovers of space science and astronomy.
-On Saturday, April 27th, Branched Oak Observatory will open its doors and train its telescopes to the skies between the hours of 9PM and Midnight to explore the wonders of the night sky through a variety of telescopes.
+- In collaboration with NE SciFest, we are pleased to host the Nebraska Science Festival Star Party!
+This event is for all lovers of space science and astronomy.
+On Saturday, April 26th, Branched Oak Observatory will open its doors and train its telescopes to the skies between the hours of 9PM and Midnight.
+Explore the wonders of the night sky through a variety of telescopes.
 See the Beehive Open Cluster, the Hercules Globular Cluster, the Cigar Galaxy, the Crab Nebula and so much more!

 - Location: Branch Oak Observatory – 14300 NW 98th St., Raymond, NE